flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 #### Changing Preset Name

-To change a preset's name click on the current name of the preset and change the name to any string up to 16 characters.
-When you leave the input field a confirmation dialog will ask you to confirm the name change.
+To change a preset's name, click on the current name of the preset and change the name to any string up to 16 characters.
+When you leave the input field, a confirmation dialog will ask you to confirm the name change.
 Press `Confirm` to save the new name.

 ![img_11.png](../../assets/flypados3/flypad-presets-name-change.png)